Mariners looking for answers following 12-4 loss to Indians

 The Mariners head back to Seattle with a 4-6 record on the 10-game road trip and get a much-needed off day Monday.
 At 11-15, they’ll open a six-game homestand on Tuesday with three-game series against a pair American League West rivals — the Angels and Rangers.

 “We’ll go back home and try to get right there,” Servais said.
 “It will be good to get home.
-We got an off day tomorrow and then we’ll get after it against some division foes.”
+We’ve got an off day tomorrow and then we’ll get after it against some division foes.”

 For every stretch of solid baseball like the three straight wins on the trip, there are reminders in losses like Sunday that this team has multiple flaws that need to be addressed.